Load up your TBR list with this list of books set in Scotland and then get inspired to go there!

 Case Histories, Kate Atkinson

 Private investigator Jackson Brodie takes on three seemingly unrelated crimes.
-Scotland’s moody landscape is a major character and Brodie is a complex character who manages to be both dark and funny.
+Brodie is a complex character who manages to be both dark and funny.
+And Scotland’s moody landscape is also a major character.
 If you like the first one (and I did very much), then you can read the whole series.

 The Death of Bees, Lisa O’Donnell